1940 Republican Party presidential primaries: April 2: Wisconsin

 The first competitive race was between Dewey and Vandenberg in Wisconsin.
 The state was expected to be favorable to Vandenberg, the Senator from neighboring Michigan.
 Vandenberg was also an opponent of expanded trade agreements, a supporter of dairy and beet farmers, an isolationist, and a supporter of the St. Lawrence Waterway project — all positions expected to gain him strong support in the state.
 It was also said that Vandenberg had the stronger, more popular slate of delegates.
 He was also seen to have the support of the state's many Progressive Party voters as against Dewey, but may have been hurt by those voters' last-second swing to support President Roosevelt in the Democratic primary.

 Dewey gained support from voters and political leaders by announcing his support for the expansion of the St. Lawrence Waterway.
 After his endorsement, many of the state's Congressmen opted not to take sides in the race.
 Dewey also took a hit when the leadership of the state's active Progressive Party objected to a Dewey supporter's use of "Progressive" in campaign material.

 Dewey, unlike Vandenberg, personally campaigned in Wisconsin.
 He held a barnstorming tour across the state in the final week of March.
-Although internal polling showed him winning easily, the Dewey campaign took an intentionally modest stance, expressing worry over the result and offering to split the delegation with Vandenburg.
+Although internal polling showed him winning easily, the Dewey campaign took an intentionally modest stance, expressing worry over the result and offering to split the delegation with Vandenberg.

 Although Wisconsin held a delegate election and a preference poll on primary day, Dewey's name was not entered the latter; his campaign opted only to run a slate of delegates.
 His slate won 61.8% of the vote, carried all but four of Wisconsin's counties, and swept its 24 delegates.

 April 9: Illinois and Nebraska

 The Illinois primary was initially expected to be one of the more competitive votes of the process.
 Congressman Hamilton Fish III filed to run as an isolationist candidate, but later withdrew his name.
 Mayor of New York Fiorello La Guardia was also submitted as a candidate without his knowledge, but did not sign a statement of candidacy necessary to appear on the ballot and declined to be considered.
 Regardless of who else appeared on the ballot, Dewey was considered the heavy favorite; he ultimately went unopposed.
 None of the state's delegates, who were elected separately, were bound by the "advisory" result.

-Instead, most focus was on Nebraska, where Vandenburg made his last stand against Dewey.
-With the support of the party's Old Guard, including fellow Senators Arthur Capper, Charles McNary and Gerald Nye, the Vandenburg campaign argued that Dewey was unsound on agricultural issues.
-The campaign was in vain; Dewey won the state as easily as he had Wisconsin, effectively eliminating Vandenburg from contention.
+Instead, most focus was on Nebraska, where Vandenberg made his last stand against Dewey.
+With the support of the party's Old Guard, including fellow Senators Arthur Capper, Charles McNary and Gerald Nye, the Vandenberg campaign argued that Dewey was unsound on agricultural issues.
+The campaign was in vain; Dewey won the state as easily as he had Wisconsin, effectively eliminating Vandenberg from contention.
 Sensing Dewey's popular momentum, Senator Taft withdrew from the Maryland and New Jersey primaries rather than face a likely popular defeat.